queenfiona/SendITv3/README.md

 Create a feature branch for post API and start create post API for parcel delivery orders story
 # Start fetch all parcel delivery orders story
 Create a feature branch for fetching all parcel delivery orders
-# Start fetch a specific parcel delivery order by its parcel ID story
+# Start fetch a specific parcel delivery order by its parcel id story
 Create a feature branch for fetching a specific parcel delivery order and start associated story